 The City’s goal is to clear all priority routes within 24 hours after plowing begins.
 Plowing commences as soon as snow depth reaches more than one inch of accumulation.
 To aid in clearing streets of snow and ice, salt brine is applied to roadways before a snow event begins.

-The City does not salt or plow privately, and will not remove snow deposited by snowplows in driveways or next to mailboxes.
+The City does not salt or plow privately and will not remove snow deposited by snowplows in driveways or next to mailboxes.
 Snow removal on parking lots and sidewalks is the property owner’s responsibility.

-Residents calls are handled as quickly as possible, however, road crews do not deviate from our emergency route clearance unless a police or fire emergency arises.
+Resident calls are handled as quickly as possible, however, road crews do not deviate from our emergency route clearance unless a police or fire emergency arises.

 How You Can Help

 Public Works offers these tips to help expedite snow removal and ensure public safety:

 - Make sure to have the proper snow or all weather tires on your vehicle to prevent you from getting stuck.